Xanadu-ins/apn-ccz-graph-framework/README.md

 sage -pip install psutil

 This package is used to monitor memory usage during experiments.

 ---

 ## How to Run

-1. Open SageMath 9.3 with Jupyter Notebook:
+1. Open SageMath with Jupyter Notebook:

 sage -n jupyter

-3. Load one of the scripts from the `code/` directory.
+2. Load a script from the `code/` directory.

-4. Modify the following parameters in the script:
+3. Modify the following parameters:
    - Dimension `n`

-   - List of APN functions
+   - List of APN functions (see provided list)

-6. Execute the script to generate canonical forms and experimental results.
+4. Execute the script to generate results.

 ---

 ## Experimental Results

-All experimental results reported in the paper are included in the `results/` directory.
+All experimental results are provided in the `results/` directory.

-- `n7_comparison.csv`: Representative comparison for dimension n = 7
+- `.xlsx` files: complete datasets (multi-sheet, grouped by `n`)

-- Additional datasets for other dimensions
+- `.csv` files: extracted per-`n` results for direct GitHub preview

-These results demonstrate that the proposed graph-based methods achieve stronger distinguishability than classical invariants in several cases.
+A representative comparison (e.g., for `n = 7`) is included in the paper, while full datasets are available here.

 ---

 ## Reproducibility

-All experiments in the paper can be reproduced using the provided scripts and datasets.
+All experiments in the paper can be reproduced using the provided scripts, APN function lists, and datasets.

 ---

 ## Notes

-- Due to the flexibility of SageMath scripts, users are expected to manually adjust parameters (such as dimension and function lists) to reproduce specific experiments.
+- Users are expected to manually adjust parameters (such as `n` and function lists) in the scripts.
 - The incidence bipartite graph construction provides the best trade-off between efficiency and discriminative power in our experiments.

 ---